-Fun for the entire family, the Pana'ewa Rainforest Zoo and Gardens near Hilo is the only natural tropical rainforest zoo in the United States.
-While the Hilo zoo covers only 12-acres, it is home to more than 80 animal species.
+Pana'ewa Rainforest Zoo and Gardens near Hilo is the only natural tropical rainforest zoo in the United States.
+Fun for the entire family, the Hilo zoo is home to more than 80 animal species.

 As the name suggests, this zoo is lush and tropical.
 Enjoy strolling around the thick rainforest gardens with a dazzling display of various Orchid collections, Tropical Rhododendrons and Clumping Bamboos.
 Picnic under the shade of more than 100 varieties of Palm trees.